manavcs/ParkingLot/README.md

 1. Go to directory where you have cloned and then go to ParkingLot/bin/debug

-2. Edit the input.txt file to changed the input
+2. Edit the input.txt file to change the input